Business Innovation Strategies - The Why and the How.

 When creating something new, test and adapt.
 Sometimes organisations, wait until they’ve finished building a “perfect” product or service before introducing it to customers, only to discover some important detail that require fixing.
 This can prove costly and is best avoided.
 Rather, find ways during design to involve your customers and gather their feedback.
 This will help you to test the market and build momentum for when you release the product or service.

 Implementing new ideas to create value for your customers and your business.
 That’s what innovation should be about.
 Innovation activities can help businesses to improve customer service, reduce costs and increase revenue as they respond to the COVID-19 situation.
-For further tips and tools on how to respond and adapt to the changing environment we’ve created this guide.

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness for the information to your own circumstances and, if necessary, seek appropriate professional advice. ©Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.